liqd/django_zbp/README.md

 INSERT ADDRESSES
 $ ./manage.py insert_addresses --fromFixtures (inserts data from fixtures, for local development)
 $ ./manage.py insert_addresses (inserts all data from fixtures/addresses to database, might take a while, e.g. 30 minutes or more)
+$ ./manage.py insert_numberless_addresses --fromFixtures (inserts data from fixtures, for local development)
+$ ./manage.py insert_numberless_addresses (inserts all data from fixtures/addresses to database, might take a while, e.g. 2 minutes or more)

 ```
 here there is still an ugly error occurring twice that can be disregarded: